Roald Amundsen’s polar exploits

 Roald Amundsen for the South Pole

-Amundsen then set his sights on being the first Antarctic expedition to reach the South Pole..
-With a telegram to Scott informing him of his goal, the race was on.
-Scott was behind in the race with his expedition only able to start disembarking stores for the winter base at McMurdo Sound in January 1911.
-At Cape Evans he was fifteen miles from his old winter quarters at Hut Points, which had iced up because Shackleton had apparently left a window open.
+With the North Pole seemingly conquered, Amundsen resolved to lead the first Antarctic expedition to reach the South Pole.
+With a telegram to Robert Falcon Scott, the famed British naval officer and explorer, who was himself in the midst of organizing the Terra Nova expedition of 1910-1913, informing him of his goal.
+With this, the race to the South Pole was on.
+Scott was lagging behind, with his expedition only able to start disembarking stores for the winter base at McMurdo Sound in January 1911.
+At Cape Evans, he was fifteen miles from his old winter quarters at Hut Points, which had iced up because, it is said, his Antarctic rival and peer Ernest Shackleton had left a window open.

-Scott losing the race
+Scott loses the race

-To a public aware that little support had been given to Scott the almost noble defeat of Scott in his quest to be the first to reach the South Pole seemed almost preferable to the victory of Amundsen.
-Amundsen visited England towards the end of 1912 and have a lecture on his polar exploits in which Scott’s wife, Kathleen, found it “modest but excessively dull’’.
+On their journey home to Cape Evans, Scott and his party perished in circumstances written into polar legend.
+To a public aware that little support had been given to Scott, the almost noble and stoic defeat of his party on the quest to be the first to reach the South Pole seemed almost preferable to the victory of Amundsen.
+Amundsen visited England towards the end of 1912 and gave a lecture on his polar exploits , which Scott's wife, Kathleen, found "modest but excessively dull."

-Amundsen continuing his polar exploration
+Amundsen continues his polar exploration

 Amundsen’s wish granted